huynguy-db/arcion-docs/content/docs/references/extractor-reference.md

     * The user configured for Replicant must be granted INSERT, DELETE, and UPDATE privileges to the heartbeat table.
     * For simplicity, it is recommended to use the exact DDL provided in the extractor configuration set up under your source database's instructional documentation to create the heartbeat table

-## Heartbeat table

-For real-time replication, you must create a heartbeat table.
-Replicant periodically updates this table at a configurable frequency.
-This table helps forcefully flush the cdc log for all committed transactions so that Replicant can Replicate them.
-A few things to note:
-    * The table must be created in the catalog/schema which is to be replicated by replicant.
-    * The user configured for Replicant must be granted INSERT, DELETE, and UPDATE privileges to the heartbeat table.
-    * For simplicity, it is recommended to use the exact DDL provided in the extractor configuration set up under your source database's instructional documentation to create the heartbeat table

 The configurations for the heartbeat table must be specified under the ```realtime``` section of the Extractor Configuration as explained in the proceeding section.

 ## Realtime mode